-As a graduate student, he attended Pepperdine University in the Clinical Psychology Department and he worked as a staff-assistant at a residential rehabilitation center for people battling mental health issues.
-It was there he learned the value of compassion, genuineness and patience.
+He graduated UC Irvine with a B.S. in Psychology and received his Masters in Clinical Psychology from Pepperdine.
+Working as a staff-assistant at a residential rehabilitation center for people challenged with mental health issues, he learned the importance of genuineness and the value of compassion and patience.

-He has worked as a manager in government programs to help the homeless and for an entertainment talent agency as Head of Talent Relations.
-Those experiences taught him the value of collaboration and the joy of artistic expression.
-Pursuing those values led him to creative writing.
+He has worked as a manager in programs to help the homeless and for an entertainment talent agency as Head of Talent Relations, achieving a new appreciation for collaboration and the joy of artistic expression.

 “Tobias Stone And The Prince Of The Nephilim” is his first novel.